doodymartin/jjProj/README.md

 -------------------------------------------
 Tests / Business requirement Validation
 -------------------------------------------
-The application uses Junit test cases to validate the application.
+The application uses JUnit test cases to validate the application.

-Please see the test input data files **/src/test/resources/*.data** in the code base for the Junit test case inputs that validate the application's operation.
-Junit test cases validate that each test input file produces the required output.
+Please see the test input data files **/src/test/resources/*.data** in the code base for the JUnit test case inputs that validate the application's operation.
+JUnit test cases validate that each test input file produces the required output.

-The Junit test case **testprocessInputFile_ATM_data_test_OK_1()** in **AtmEngineServiceImplTest.java** validates the application against the **ATM_data_test_OK_1.data** file which is the input test data provided in the requirements specification.
+The JUnit test case **testprocessInputFile_ATM_data_test_OK_1()** in **AtmEngineServiceImplTest.java** validates the application against the **ATM_data_test_OK_1.data** file which is the input test data provided in the requirements specification.

-The application currently has a line coverage of **79%** for it's Junit test cases.
+The application currently has a line coverage of **79%** for it's JUnit test cases.

-Junit test faiures will cause the build to fail and stop.
+JUnit test faiures will cause the build to fail and stop.

 -------------------------
 Performance & Profiling